navcoin/KnowledgeBase/content/NavCoin Core/import-private-key.en.md

 ### Note

-Make sure you back up your wallet again after importing a private key, as your wallet cannot regenerate this key if you import and old wallet back up.
+Make sure you back up your wallet again after importing a private key, as NavCoin Core cannot regenerate this key if you import an old wallet back up.
 See [this guide](/navcoin-core/encrypt-and-backup-your-wallet) for information on backing up your wallet.

 An alternative is to move the coins from the address into an address the wallet has generated.